New Chamber Opera: New Chamber Opera Studio

 In 2016, the company gave the world premiere of "Rothschild's Violin" by Marco Galvani in the antechapel of Oxford's New College.

 The members of New Chamber Opera Studio also prepare or organise the live content of the University's visiting chairs of opera.
 The visiting professors have included Thomas Allen, Graham Vick, John Eliot Gardiner, Renée Fleming, Jane Glover, and Katie Mitchell.

-New Chamber Opera also part-funds two Repetiteur Scholarships every three years to St Catherine's College, Oxford.
+New Chamber Opera also part-funds two Repetiteur Scholarships every three years to St Catherine's College, Oxford, or to a scholar from another college.
+The senior scholar serves as the Studio's director.
 The award has recently been held by: